Secure Coding Practices for Beginners

 By the end of this course, students will be able to:

-- Apply best practices to prevent threats such as SQL injection, XSS, and buffer overflows.
+- Apply secure coding principles to prevent injection, XSS, and CSRF attacks.

 Master the course with just 5 Modules